Aluminum facts

 Imports

-Canada's total imports of aluminum products were valued at $7.1 billion in 2020, a decrease of $500 million over 2019.
-Semi-fabricated and fabricated aluminum products accounted for 64% of Canada’s aluminum imports in 2020.
+Canada's total imports of aluminum products were valued at $10.4 billion in 2022, an increase of $2.0 billion or 24% compared to 2021.
+Imports of bauxite concentrate and alumina for processing into aluminum accounted for $2.2 billion or 21% of Canada’s aluminum imports in 2022.

 Prices